Twasi/twasi-docs/docs/users/twasi-panel/plugin-store-page.md

 title: The Plugin Store
 ---

-## What is the Plugin Store?
+## What is the plugin store?

-The Twasi Plugin store is what makes us special.
+The Twasi plugin store is what makes us unique.
-It provides Plugins written by our Developer Team and by other Developers who used their creativity and skills to share own Plugin Ideas with the Community.
+It provides plugins written by our own developer team and by other developers who used their creativity and skills to share their own plugin ideas with the community.

-### Who can write Plugins for Twasi?
+### Who can write plugins for Twasi?
+Can I also write plugins for Twasi?

-Everyone can write Twasi Plugins!
-We provide a whole Documentation just for that purpose.
+Everyone can write Twasi plugins!
+We provide a whole documentation just for that purpose.
-If you are interested in writing your own Twasi Plugins please take a deeper look into our [Developers Documentation](/docs/home).
+If you are interested in writing your own Twasi plugins, please have a deeper look into our [Developers Documentation](/docs/home).

-### How to install / uninstall Plugins?
+### How can I install / uninstall plugins?

-You can install any Plugin you need by clicking the "*install*" Button.
-To uninstall a Plugin just click the "*uninstall*" Button.
+You can install any plugin you want to have by clicking the "*install*" Button.
+To uninstall a plugin that don't want to use any longer, just click the "*uninstall*" button.
-If you install a Plugin its functionallity automatically applied to your Instance of Twasi.
+If you install a plugin, its functionality will be automatically applied to your instance of Twasi.

 ![Install Button](/img/userdocs/twasi-panel/plugin-store/install.png)